How Is Diabetes Diagnosed

 Women with diabetes may experience symptoms that are not noticeable in men or do not occur at all.

 Thrush or other yeast infections in the vagina and mouth are very common in female diabetics.
 An overgrowth of candida fungus in women is caused by excess sugar escaping in the urine and as women's genitals are more prone to thrush than men's.

 Symptoms of thrush are painful, cracked skin, redness, itching, and a cottage cheese type discharge.
 Thrush can occur orally too creating a sore tongue with white and red patches.

-Diabetic women are at higher risk of developing urinary tract infections because poor circulation often associated with diabetes prevents white bloods cells travelling to affected areas to kill infection.
+Diabetic women are at higher risk of developing urinary tract infections because poor circulation often associated with diabetes prevents white blood cells traveling to affected areas to kill the infection.

 Polycystic Ovary Syndrome, known as PCOS, occurs when a higher amount of male androgen hormones are produced, leading to cysts on the ovaries.
 As well as causing weight gain, acne, and irregular painful periods PCOS can create insulin resistance.
 This means that blood sugar builds up, in some cases leading to type 2 diabetes.

 Researchers believe that menstruation and menopause have an effect on diabetes because they create fluctuating levels of oestrogen and progesterone.
 Insulin is also a hormone, and it can be affected by these changes leading to unstable blood sugar levels and more difficulty controlling diabetes.

 Fluctuating blood sugar levels can lead to nerve damage and disinterest in sex, difficulty becoming aroused and pain during sex which is called Female Sexual Dysfunction.
 Higher than normal blood sugar levels can lead to a decrease in natural vaginal lubrication too, making sex uncomfortable.